-Myopia has a couple of different causes, the most common flavor being axial myopia.
+Myopia has a couple of different causes, the most common being axial myopia.
 In axial myopia, the eye is physically longer than it should be.
-That physical difference leads to difficulty properly focusing on far-field objects, although there is a corresponding boost in a myopic person’s ability to focus on near-field objects.
+That physical difference leads to difficulty properly focusing on far-field objects.
+However, there is a corresponding boost in a myopic person’s ability to focus on near-field objects.
 The end result is nearsightedness.
 Objects at a distance will appear fuzzy and indistinct.
 As anyone who ever suffered through myopia as a child can tell you, it can make reading a whiteboard at school a legitimate trial.

-Corrective lenses can clear the problem up quickly, as can surgery, but both come with their own attendant problems.
+Corrective lenses can clear the problem up quickly, as can surgery, but both come with their own problems.
 Corrective lenses can be difficult to keep track of, especially for younger users with glasses.
 Contacts are a little friendlier to active lifestyles, but they also increase the risk of serious issues such as corneal ulcers or infection.

 Ortho-k may provide a different solution.
 Still, the heart of orthokeratology should be familiar.
 The therapy relies on special, purpose-designed contact lenses to physically reshape the eye.
-We’ve known for a long time that eyes can reshape under contacts, but it was only recently that technology was developed that allowed us to take advantage of the phenomenon.
+We’ve known for a long time that eyes can reshape under contacts.
+But, it was only recently that technology was developed that allowed us to take advantage of the phenomenon.

 First, cell growth is greater the younger a patient is, which can help boost the efficacy of the lenses.
 Second, myopia becomes more and more physically pronounced as children age.
 Starting early engages the problem before it becomes more serious and difficult to treat.
 However, the youth of those patients can exacerbate some of the issues seen with any contact lenses.
 Younger patients are more likely to neglect proper cleaning of their lenses, something that has already resulted in serious infections in North American ortho-k patients.